ItsTraderbaby/UNI/docs/architecture.md

-# UNI System Architecture – CGEI Engine
+# •UNI• – The World’s First Conversational Generative Emotion Interface (CGEI)

-This document outlines the technical architecture for UNI — the first Conversational Generative Emotion Interface (CGEI).
-The goal is to define how text, emotion, AI, and generative art work together in real-time to power the UNI experience.
+This document outlines the technical architecture for •UNI• — the first Conversational Generative Emotion Interface (CGEI).
+The goal is to define how text, emotion, AI, and generative art work together in real-time to power the •UNI• experience.

 ---